RubenGres/blog/src/posts/menace.md

 ![xxlarge](/blog/assets/img/menace_rgres.png)

 I've first heard about MENACE on [this Matt Parker video](https://www.youtube.com/watch?v=R9c-_neaxeU) in 2018, this version was made by Matthew Scroggs, self-proclaimed "World's #1 matchbox fan".
 More about it on [this blogpost](https://www.mscroggs.co.uk/blog/19).
-Though Matthew's version introduced me to MENACE, he did not came up with it himself.
+Though Matthew's version introduced me to MENACE, he did not come up with it himself.

 The first version of MENACE was designed in 1961 by [Donald Michie](https://fr.wikipedia.org/wiki/Donald_Michie), a British computer scientist who's most famous for having helped break the German encryption during WWII.
 This idea came from a bet with a colleague who told him it was impossible to create a machine that could learn to play games.
-Theses days, it is common to get beaten by AI playing Chess, Go or even Mario Kart.
+These days, it is common to get beaten by AI playing Chess, Go or even Mario Kart.
 But when Michie took the bet it was [13 years before computer even used mice](https://en.wikipedia.org/wiki/Xerox_Alto) and AI was still in its infancy.

 Regardless Michie was convinced that it was possible to create such a machine.
 And after a while, this is what he came back with: